salmamandi/SELFI/README.md

 2. Self_reports folder contain 2 folders (Valence and Arousal) , where each folder has a file contain the sequence of self-reports for a particuler user. <br/>
 * File_Processing folder contain codes to extract features from images using different tool.
 # Input Files
-To predict emotion self-reportlabel (valence/arousal), 2 files are required.<br/>
+To predict emotion self-report label (valence/arousal), 2 files are required.<br/>
 1. self-report file located in Valence and Arousal folder to predict valence and arousal self-report label, respectively.
 It has the following format:<br/>

 |past_emo|current_emo|curr_img_id|elap_time|